 - Several positions that have been academic-year-only have been increased to full-year, to strengthen planning and collaboration in support of diversity and inclusion.
-These positions in the Campus Life and Diversity area include the directors of the ALANA Center, the LGBTQ and Women’s Centers, the Office of Health Education, the coordinator of the Support, Advocacy, & Violence Prevention (SAVP) program, and the Rose and Irving Rachlin Director for Jewish Student Life.
+These positions in the Campus Life and Diversity area include the directors of the Jeh Vincent Johnson ALANA Cultural Center, the LGBTQ and Women’s Centers, the Office of Health Education, the coordinator of the Support, Advocacy, & Violence Prevention (SAVP) program, and the Rose and Irving Rachlin Director for Jewish Student Life.

 - The college now provides bystander intervention and sexual assault prevention training for all students, through additional resources at orientation and other programming throughout the academic year.